ashleve/lightning-hydra-template/README.md

 <details>
 <summary>Train on CPU, GPU, TPU or even with DDP and mixed precision</summary>

-PyTorch Lightning makes it incedibly easy to train your models on different hardware!
+PyTorch Lightning makes it really easy to train your models on different hardware!
 ```yaml
 # train on CPU
 python train.py trainer.gpus=0